Thousands of businesses can’t afford crippling rates on taxpayer-backed Covid loans

 Government figures show £26bn was loaned out to around 100,000 firms under the government-backed Coronavirus Business Interruption Loan Scheme (CBILS).
 Only one in four firms have paid off their crisis loan.

-At the time the government guarunteed loans were sold by banks such as as HSBC who offered the CBILS for between £50,001-£5million on both fixed and variable rates.
-On a variable rate with HSBC the highest rate spikes at 3.99 per cent above the Bank of England base rate - which in 2020 was just 0.1 per cent, but now sits at five per cent.
+At the time the government-guaranteed loans were sold by banks such as HSBC who offered the CBILS for between £50k-£5m on both fixed and variable rates.
+On a variable rate with HSBC the highest rate spikes at 3.99 per cent above the Bank of England base rate – which in 2020 was just 0.1 per cent, but now sits at five per cent.

-Forecasters predict the base rate could peak at six per cent meaning interest on the covid loans could near ten per cent.
+Forecasters predict the base rate could peak at 6 per cent meaning interest on the Covid loans could be as high as 10 per cent.

 Beyond the CBILS many businesses also took out fixed rate Bounce Back Loan Scheme (BBLS) finance on top of already existing mortgages to weather the storm while rates were historically low.

-Martin McTague, chairman of the Federation of Small Businesses, said rising interest rates were “causing sleepless nights” for small firm owners across the country.
+Martin McTague, chair of the Federation of Small Businesses, said rising interest rates were “causing sleepless nights” for small firm owners across the country.

 Calling on Mr Hunt to help, he said: “Protections to help anyone with debt in the consumer market must have a small business element, too … any move to empower regulators should take small firms’ needs and vulnerabilities into consideration as well.”